System Requirements and Ports Configuration

 The Mate Agent requires the following hardware resources for on-premises deployments:

-Note: While 8 GB of RAM is sufficient for standard operations, we recommend upgrading to 16 GB of RAM for data-heavy processing or if performance issues are encountered with 8 GB.
+While 16 GB of RAM is sufficient for standard operations, we recommend upgrading to 32 GB of RAM for data-heavy processing or if performance issues are encountered with 16 GB.
 Please refer to this document if any resource-related issues arise.

 Below is a list of the ports required for communication and system functionality between Mate Agent and Autom Center: